Gods Of Juluka Chapter 6: Return To Ma

 “Really…Why is that.
 Now I’m reaaaally worried”.
 She looked disappointed and bewildered.

-“Well there’s serious unrest and unhappiness amongst the Outer Planets”, he began.
-We are very close to an open rebellion, and its because the Juluka have been lying to us all along Sikhatele!” with a rising terror and hysteria in his voice.
+“The people of the Outer Planets are angry, and they have every reason to be”, he began.
+We may be close to an open rebellion, and its because the Juluka have been lying to us all along Sikhatele!”
+Tindo continued with a rising terror and hysteria in his voice.

 Sikhathele chuckled in response.

 “You can be so naive at times.
 Did you really think all was well in the Federation?
-It seems like you blindly believe all the nonsense they preach at the Citadel.”
+It seems like you blindly accept the Citadel Protocols.”

 The words stung, but inside Tindo knew she was right.

-“We’ve been given an ultimatum to deliver to the Citadel leadership, failing which a rebellion against the Juluka by the Outer Planets will be initiated”, he finished.
+“We’ve been given an ultimatum to deliver to the Citadel leadership, failing which the Outer Planets will initiate a rebellion against the Juluka”, he finished.